toy/fspath/README.markdown

 ## Copyright

-Copyright (c) 2010 Boba Fat.
-See LICENSE.txt for further details.
+Copyright (c) 2010 Ivan Kuchin.
+See LICENSE.txt for details.